Skip to Content

 Hiker at end of trail sign on a tree in shadow on the Fay Canyon Trail in Sedona Arizona

-If you didn’t climb up to the Arch and don’t intend to rock scramble, you can stop here and turn back for a very easy and quick hike into Fay Canyon.
+If you didn’t climb up to Fay Canyon Arch and you certainly don’t intend to rock scramble, this is the point for you to stop and turn back.

 Huge rock formation at the end of Fay Canyon Trail in Sedona Arizona